 While varying approaches to strategic pay exist, examples of the type of principles to consider include:

-designing pay structures and pay progression arrangements that ensure that the values, behaviours, performances and attitudes that the business needs to be successful are rewarded and recognised (for example, linking individual pay progression with those types of performance that are valued by the business such as customer focus)
+Designing pay structures and pay progression arrangements that ensure that the values, behaviours, performances and attitudes that the business needs to be successful are rewarded and recognised (for example, linking individual pay progression with those types of performance that are valued by the business such as customer focus).

-ensuring both ‘vertical’ integration of employee reward approaches with business goals (such as developing performance-related pay arrangements to help increase revenues) as well as ‘horizontal’ integration of reward policy with wider HR policies (for example, ensuring that pay progression arrangements are aligned with an organisation’s culture, purpose and mission as well as external factors, such as regulation).
+Ensuring both ‘vertical’ integration of employee reward approaches with business goals (such as developing performance-related pay arrangements to help increase revenues) as well as ‘horizontal’ integration of reward policy with wider HR policies (for example, ensuring that pay progression arrangements are aligned with an organisation’s culture, purpose and mission as well as external factors, such as regulation).

 Putting strategic reward into practice

 Although strategic reward – at its simplest, using reward policy to support long-term sustainable business goals – is often taken for granted as desirable, some commentators have highlighted difficulties in translating the theory into organisational practice.
-One paper concludes that attempts to use strategic pay systems are especially problematic for ‘a frustrated and often much maligned pay function and long-suffering line management’ and that employers might be better-served taking a risk management, rather than a strategic, approach to reward2.
+One view concludes that attempts to use strategic pay systems are especially problematic for ‘a frustrated and often much maligned pay function and long-suffering line management’ and that employers might be better-served taking a risk management, rather than a strategic, approach to reward.

 For more detailed information on risk management approaches to reward, see our Reward risks report.